Clint McCown: Early life and education

 A native of Tennessee, McCown spent his youth in Birmingham, Alabama and in Gettysburg, Pennsylvania.
+He attended Gettysburg Area High School.

-He received B.A. and M.A. degrees from Wake Forest University and an M.F.A. from Indiana University.
+He received B.A. and M.A. degrees from Wake Forest University and an M.F.A. from Indiana University Bloomington.
 He received professional theatre training at the Circle in the Square Theatre School on Broadway in 1973-74.

 Career

 McCown toured as a principal actor with the National Shakespeare Company and the Puerto Rican Traveling Theatre.
 From 1976-78 he worked as poet/dramatist-in-residence for the North Carolina Visiting Artist program.

 In 1978-79 he worked as Capitol Reporter for the Alabama Information Network, a chain of sixty-seven affiliated radio stations in Alabama.
 For his investigations of organized crime and political corruption, he received an Associated Press Award for Documentary Excellence in 1978.

-After a stint as editor of Indiana Review, he taught at Beloit College in Wisconsin, where he founded the Beloit Fiction Journal.
+After a stint as editor of Indiana Review, he taught at Beloit College in Wisconsin, where he founded, and was first editor of, the Beloit Fiction Journal.
 He served four years as General Editor of the Intro Journals Project for the Association of Writers and Writing Programs.

 He has taught in the MFA program at Virginia Commonwealth University since 2004, where he has served as program director; and in the low-residency MFA program at the Vermont College of Fine Arts since 2005.